mvkasatkin/wss-rpc/README.md

 Client connection state:
 - `init` - before connect() has been called
 - `connecting` - connection or reconnection is in process
-- `connected` - active connection
+- `connected` - active connection state
 - `stopped` - if disconnect() has been called or reconnectLimit is reached

 ---
 ### RPCClient.connected: Promise\<void>

 Connection promise.
-However, it is not necessary to wait for a connection, because requests will be queued up until the connection.
+However, it is not necessary to wait for a connection, because requests will be queued up until the connection is established.

 ```typescript
 const client = new RPCClient()